Content marketing is almost universally loved by brands.

 Example #8: Roman & Gaynor

-People tend to think that more serious topics like law or medicine can never have a successful content marketing campaign because they are simply too ‘boring’ but if your content is targeting the right audience and has the right information, it can work no matter what industry you are part of.
+People tend to think that more serious topics like law or medicine can never have a successful content marketing and content marketing jobs campaign because they are simply too ‘boring’ but if your content is targeting the right audience and has the right information, it can work no matter what industry you are part of.

 For example, Roman & Gaynor, a personal injury law firm, runs a successful content marketing campaign that helps them rank on Google for terms that their ideal customers are likely searching for within their industry.